cosin2077/chaty/README.md

 You can use it to deploy your wechat chatGPT bot;
 You can use it to deploy your telegram chatGPT bot;

-Install it simply with 'npm i -g chaty', and almost everything gets done!
+Install it simply with 'npm i -g chaty', and almost everything has been done!

 Chaty is powered by gpt-3.5-turbo (latest powerful API provided by openAI).